salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-This distortion blocks access to `SVGElement.prototype.nonce` in Chrome, Edge.<hr>
+This distortion blocks access to `SVGElement.prototype.nonce` in Chrome, Edge.
-<a name="svgelementdocsdataset-gettermd"></a>

-## SVGElement.prototype.dataset getter

-The [`SVGElement.prototype.dataset`](https://developer.mozilla.org/en-US/docs/Web/API/SVGElement/dataset) read-only property of the SVGElement interface provides read/write access to custom data attributes (`data-*`) on elements.
-It exposes a map of strings (`DOMStringMap`) with an entry for each `data-*` attribute.

-### Distorted Behavior

-This distortion alters the getter of the `dataset` property for any `SVGElement`.
-The `dataset` object is marked as live such that any properties changed from within the sandbox are reflected in the DOM.
 <hr>
-<a name="svgscriptelementdocshref-attributemd"></a>
+<a name="svgscriptelementdocshref-settermd"></a>

-## SVGScriptElement.prototype.href
+## SVGScriptElement.prototype.href setter

 The [`SVGScriptElement.prototype.href`](https://developer.mozilla.org/en-US/docs/Web/API/SVGScriptElement) property is an `SVGAnimatedString` corresponding to the `href` or `xlink:href` attribute of the given `<script>` element.